-Petitioner Charles Kinney requests a "writ of certiorari" issue to review the "final" judgment by the California Supreme Court in No. S252067 on Nov.
-26, 2018 which denied Kinney's petition for writ of mandate (without explanation) [App.
+Petitioner Charles Kinney requests a "writ of certiorari" issue to review the "final" judgment by the California Supreme Court in No. S252062 on Dec.
+12, 2018 which denied Kinney's petition for review (without any explanation) [App.
 A].

-That ruling precluded any review of the Oct.
+That ruling precluded any review by Kinney of the Oct.
 4, 2018 unilateral denial by Admin.
 Pres.
 Justice Elwood Lui of the Cal.
-Court of Appeal, Second Appellate District ("COA2"), by Kinney of a 2018 post-petition attorney's fee "cost" award order issued by Los Angeles County Superior Court Judge Barbara Schepers even though that "cost" order was "void" under 11 U.S.C.
+Court of Appeal, Second Appellate District ("COA2"), of a 2018 post-petition attorney's fee "cost" award order issued by Los Angeles County Superior Court Judge Barbara Scheper even though that "cost" order is void under 11 U.S.C.
 Sec.
-524(a)(1), and even though Clark's listed-creditor attorneys David Marcus et were prohibited by 11 U.S.C.
+524(a)(1), and even though Clark's listed-creditor attorneys David Marcus etc are prohibited by 11 U.S.C.
 Sec.
-524(a)(2) from filing the motion which resulted in Judge Schepers Aug.
+524(a)(2) from filing the motion which resulted in Judge Scheper's Aug.
 7, 2018 attorney's fee award "cost" order; see COA2, B292864 [App.
 B].

-The Oct.
-4, 2018 denial was made under Cal.
-Code of Civil Procedure Secs.
+That denial was made under Cal.
+Code of Civil Procedure ("CCP") Secs.
 391-391.8 which is known as the Cal. vexatious litigant ("VL") law.
 That denial ignored ongoing bankruptcy law violations.

 The bankruptcy law being violated [11 U.S.C.
 Sec.
-524(a)] was created: (1) to enjoin the exact activity that has been pursued by the listed-unsecured-creditor attorneys David Marcus etc. who continue to file motions on Clark's behalf for their post-petition legal work; and (2) to "void" any resulting state or federal court attorney's fee awards or orders which imply that debtor Clark is still
+524(a)] was created: (A) to enjoin the exact activity that is still being relentlessly pursued by listed-unsecured-creditor attorneys Marcus etc who keep filing cost motions on Clark's behalf for their post-petition legal work; and (B) to void the resulting state or federal court attorney's fee cost awards or orders which concede that debtor Clark is still

-"personally liable" to her attorney Marcus.
-The state and federal courts have refused to follow that law for the last 8 years; see Kinney v.
+"personally liable" to her attorneys Marcus etc. State and federal courts have refused to follow that law for the last 8+ years; see Kinney v.
 Clark, 12 Cal.App.5th 724 (Cal.
 2017) for examples.

-The VL law is being used against Kinney as justification for allowing listed-creditors Marcus etc to continue to violate bankruptcy law against listed-creditors Kinney and his co-buyer Kim Kempton (now deceased); to compel silence upon them; and to deny them any right to redress of grievances (e.g. by denying the right to appeal).
+The VL law is being used against Kinney as a justification for allowing listed-creditors Marcus etc to continue to violate bankruptcy law against listed-creditors Kinney and his co-buyer Kim Kempton (now deceased); to compel silence upon them; and to deny them any right to the redress of grievances [e.g. by denying a right to appeal].